-Easter week is a massive holiday across Latin America, and in particular in Guatemala and Lake Atitlan, where it is known in Spanish as Semana Santa.
-It is dominated by religious ceremonies, endless gatherings for Mass, holy processions and, of course, people frolicking to and fro on vacation like headless chickens.
+Easter week, known as Semana Santa (literally Holy Week) in Spanish, is a massive holiday across Latin America, and in particular in Guatemala.
+Semana Santa on Lake Atitlan (and elsewhere in Guatemala) is dominated by religious ceremonies, endless gatherings for Mass, holy processions and, of course, people frolicking to and fro on vacation like headless chickens.
 Headless chickens in their most presentable clothing, and often least presentable drunken behaviour.

 For a comprehensive look: A Guide to Lake Atitlan